M-Allahham/League-Tutorial/README.md

 It is also a fantastic resource that you should take a look at!
 You can find it here: https://github.com/KebsCS/League-DirectX11-Internal/tree/main/LeagueDx11Internal

+Everything was written in Visual Studio 2019.
+Compile on x86 Release, update offsets and modify line 51 of main.cpp to your DLL's path in the injector if you want to use it.

 # ExampleDLL:
 This is a super basic DLL example, nothing special about it.